Ks4run/QA-Assignment-KTB-IFS/README.md

-# QA Automation - Robot Framework
+# Robot Framework | Browser Library

 UI automation project built with **Robot Framework** and **Browser Library (Playwright)**.
 Dependencies are managed using **uv** for fast and reproducible environments.